-You’ll need to adopt a routine on the daily and weekly basis that consists of locking in moisture and repairing each strand with protein.
+You’ll need to adopt a routine on the daily and weekly basis that consists of locking in moisture and repairing each strand with my Butta Butta Cream.

 Liquid.
 Water is the number one hydration.
 You probably won’t want to shower your hair every day, but you can dampen it with a handy spray bottle.
 Use only distilled or pure water in your bottle to prevent mold and bacteria.
 You can also add a few drops of a nice-smelling oil like eucalyptus if you’d like.
 You should also use a detangler like Kinky Curly Knot Today during or after this step.

 Cream.
 4a hair requires a layer of thick cream to coat the hair strand and protect the shaft.
-You can also opt to use a butter only, like shea or mango.
 Kinky Curly Curling Custard or Shea Moisture Curl Enhancing Smoothie are both excellent choices if you want to use a product that will hold and define your curls.

 Besides deep conditioning, adding an occasional protein treatment like ApHogee’s Two-Step Protein Treatment to your routine would work wonders to strengthen and restore your curls.
 See more about type 4a natural hair products below.